tinuzz/wp-plugin-trackserver/readme.txt

 = UNRELEASED =

+Added:
+* Custom post type 'tsmap' for creating embedded maps.

+Changed:
 * Trackserver now only supports WP 4.7 or higher.
+* Re-enstate GeoJSON support for the 'gettrack' method (not for 'gettrack_query')

+Fixed:
 * Make the 'Show x items' selector in the 'Manage tracks' page actually do something.
-* Re-enstate GeoJSON support for the 'gettrack' method (not for 'gettrack_query')

 = v4.2.2 =
 Release date: 18 October 2018